lampepfl/progfun-wiki/ScalaTutorial.md

 ### Objects

 Object in Scala are like classes, but for every `object` definition there is only one single instance.
-It is not possible to create instances of objects using `new`, instead you can just access the members (methods or fields) of an object using its name.
+It is not possible to create instances of objects, instead you can just access the members (methods or fields) of an object using its name.

 ### Packages

 Adding a statement such as `package foo.bar` at the top of a file makes the code in a file part of the package `foo.bar`.
-You can then do `import foo.bar._` to make everything from package `foo.bar` available in your code.
+You can then do `import foo.bar.*` to make everything from package `foo.bar` available in your code.
 The content of a package can be scattered across many files.
 If you define a `class MyClass` in package `foo.bar`, you can import that specific class (and not anything else from that package) with `import foo.bar.MyClass`.

 In Scala, everything can be imported, not only class names.
-So for instance if you have an `object baz` in package `foo.bar`, then `import foo.bar.baz._` would import all the members of that object.
+So for instance if you have an `object baz` in package `foo.bar`, then `import foo.bar.baz.*` would import all the members of that object.

 ### _Hello, World!_ in Scala

 Here are two ways to define a program which outputs "Hello, World!" in Scala:

-    object HelloWorld extends App {
+   @main def helloWorld =
      println("Hello, World!")
-    }

 or

-    object HelloWorld {
-      def main(args: Array[String]) {
+   @main def helloWorld(args: Array[String]) =
      println("Hello, World!")
-      }
-    }

-In Scala, the `main` or entry point method is defined in an `object`.
-An object can be made executable by either adding extending the type `App` or by adding a method `def main(args: Array[String])`.
+In Scala, the `main` or entry point method is defined in an top-level function.

 ## Source Files, Classfiles and the JVM